glennblock/cloudevents-extend-api/README.md

 This repository provides a [webtask middleware](https://goextend.io/docs/middleware) that supports a simple programming model for [CloudEvents](https://github.com/cloudevents).
 It can be used by [Extend](https://goextend.io) and [Auth0 Webtask](https://webtask.io) users to quickly and simply implement CloudEvent consumers and optionally secure it with HTTP basic authentication.

-### Gettig started
+### Getting started

-The JavaScript programming model for CloudEvents implemented in this module requires the user to implement a class with methods representing the supported CloudEvents events.
-At runtime, messages will be dispatched to specific methods of the class based on the `eventType` context property of the event.
-The class can implement any number of methods for different `eventType` values.
+The JavaScript programming model for CloudEvents implemented in this module requires the user to implement a function which accepts a `subscribe` method as a param.
+The user then calls `subscribe` for each event they want to handle, with the first param being the `eventType` and the second param being a handler.
+At runtime, messages will be dispatched based on `eventType` context property of the event.

 The example below shows how to create a CloudEvent handler on [Auth0 Webtasks](https://webtask.io), but it is just as well applicable to [Extend](https://goextend.io) deployments.